Language: Origin

 Because language emerged in the early prehistory of man, before the existence of any written records, its early development has left no historical traces, and it is believed that no comparable processes can be observed today.
 Theories that stress continuity often look at animals to see if, for example, primates display any traits that can be seen as analogous to what pre-human language must have been like.
 Early human fossils can be inspected for traces of physical adaptation to language use or pre-linguistic forms of symbolic behaviour.
 Among the signs in human fossils that may suggest linguistic abilities are: the size of the brain relative to body mass, the presence of a larynx capable of advanced sound production and the nature of tools and other manufactured artifacts.

 It was mostly undisputed that pre-human australopithecines did not have communication systems significantly different from those found in great apes in general.
 However, a 2017 study on Ardipithecus ramidus challenges this belief.
 Scholarly opinions vary as to the developments since the appearance of the genus Homo some 2.5 million years ago.
 Some scholars assume the development of primitive language-like systems (proto-language) as early as Homo habilis (2.3 million years ago) while others place the development of primitive symbolic communication only with Homo erectus (1.8 million years ago) or Homo heidelbergensis (0.6 million years ago), and the development of language proper with anatomically modern Homo sapiens with the Upper Paleolithic revolution less than 100,000 years ago.

 Chomsky is one prominent proponent of a discontinuity-based theory of human language origins.
 He suggests that for scholars interested in the nature of language, "talk about the evolution of the language capacity is beside the point."
 Chomsky proposes that perhaps "some random mutation took place [...] and it reorganized the brain, implanting a language organ in an otherwise primate brain."
 Though cautioning against taking this story literally, Chomsky insists that "it may be closer to reality than many other fairy tales that are told about evolutionary processes, including language."

 In March 2024, researchers reported that the beginnings of human language began about 1.6 million years ago.

 Study

-William Jones discovered the family relation between Latin and Sanskrit, laying the ground for the discipline of historical linguistics.
+William Jones, who discovered the family relation between Latin and Sanskrit, laying the ground for the discipline of historical linguistics.

 The study of language, linguistics, has been developing into a science since the first grammatical descriptions of particular languages in India more than 2000 years ago, after the development of the Brahmi script.
 Modern linguistics is a science that concerns itself with all aspects of language, examining it from all of the theoretical viewpoints described above.